-If we seek shareholder approval of our initial business combination, we will complete our initial business combination only if we obtain the approval of an ordinary resolution under Cayman Islands law, which requires the affirmative vote of a majority of the shareholders who attend and vote at a general meeting of the company (unless a greater vote is required by applicable law or stock exchange rules).
+If we seek shareholder approval of our initial business combination, we will complete our initial business combination only if we obtain the approval of an ordinary resolution under Cayman Islands law, which requires the affirmative vote of a majority of the shareholders who attend and vote at a general meeting of the Company (unless a greater vote is required by applicable law or stock exchange rules).
 In such case, our sponsor and each member of our management team have agreed to vote their founder shares and public shares in favor of our initial business combination.
-As a result, in addition to our initial shareholders' founder shares, we would need 4,312,501, or

-37.5%, of the 11,500,000 public shares sold in our initial public offering to be voted in favor of an initial business combination in order to have our initial business combination approved (unless a greater vote is required by applicable law or stock exchange rules).
 Each public shareholder may elect to redeem their public shares irrespective of whether they vote for or against the proposed transaction or vote at all.
-Our amended and restated memorandum and articles of association provides that only public shares and not any founder shares are entitled to redemption rights.
-In addition, our sponsor and each member of our management team have entered into an agreement with us, pursuant to which they have agreed to waive their redemption rights with respect to any founder shares and public shares held by them in connection with (i) the completion of a business combination and (ii) a shareholder vote to approve an amendment to our amended and restated memorandum and articles of association (A) that would modify the substance or timing of our obligation to provide holders of our Class A ordinary shares the right to have their shares redeemed in connection with our initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination by March 13, 2021 (or by September 13, 2023 if we extend the time to complete a business combination as described in this Report) or (B) with respect to any other provision relating to the rights of holders of our Class A ordinary shares.
+Our amended and restated memorandum and articles of association provide that only public shares and not any founder shares are entitled to redemption rights.
+In addition, our sponsor and each member of our management team have entered into an agreement with us, pursuant to which they have agreed to waive their redemption rights with respect to any founder shares and public shares held by them in connection with (i) the completion of our initial business combination and (ii) a shareholder vote to approve an amendment to our amended and restated memorandum and articles of association (A) that would modify the substance or timing of our obligation to provide holders of our Class A ordinary shares the right to have their shares redeemed in connection with our initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination by the deadline set forth in our amended and restated memorandum and articles of association or (B) with respect to any other provision relating to the rights of holders of our Class A ordinary shares.